MyRoute-app

 RouteXpert Review

-It is originally an "up and down" trip along the TN-34 and visit different touristic sites and museums.
-To make the ride a bit more interesting I changed the ride back to Johnson City through Rocky Fork State Park, with some nice curvy mountain roads.
+It’s originally an “up and down” trip along TN-34, visiting various tourist spots and museums.
+To make the drive a little more interesting, I changed the route back to Johnson City via Lamar Alexander Rocky Fork State Park, a 2,265-acre state park in Unicoi County in eastern Tennessee.
+It’s in the Blue Ridge region of the Appalachians, close to the Tennessee-North Carolina state line, with some lovely winding mountain roads.

-RP3; Historic Museum and Visitors Center; Jonesborough has a lot to offer and it's worthwhile to do some sightseeing and visit one of the museums.
-Jonesborough attracts heritage tourism because of its historical status as Tennessee's oldest town and its significant historic preservation efforts that have preserved a rich architectural fabric.
-The town's museum describes the local heritage of tobacco farming.
+- Jonesborough History Museum has a lot to offer and it is worth doing some sightseeing and visiting one of the museums.
+Jonesborough attracts heritage tourism due to its historic status as Tennessee’s oldest city and its significant historic preservation efforts that have preserved a rich architectural fabric.
+The town’s museum chronicles the local tobacco-growing heritage.

 Chester Inn State Historic Site and Museum